CitrusHappy/citrushappy.github.io/README.md

 # citrushappy.github.io
-A portfolio for work-study projects
+This repo will be used as a portfolio for my work-study projects.